 You may be given medicine according to your risk of having a stroke.

-If you're prescribed an anticoagulant, your risk of bleeding will be assessed both before you start the medicine and while you're taking it.
+If you're prescribed an anticoagulant, your doctor will assess and discuss your risk of bleeding with you both before you start the medicine and while you're taking it.

 Aspirin is not recommended to prevent strokes caused by atrial fibrillation.